GoogleChromeLabs/sw-appcache-behavior/README.md

 and on to
 [service workers](https://developers.google.com/web/fundamentals/primers/service-workers/).

+Note: These libraries attempt to replicate the caching and serving behavior that AppCache offers, but does **not** include equivalents to the [`window.applicationCache` interface](https://developer.mozilla.org/en-US/docs/Web/API/Window/applicationCache), nor the related events that AppCache would fire in the `window` context.

 ## Installation

 There are two modules to install: one that is used from within the `window`